Tocancipá

 Tocancipá ([tokansiˈpa]) is a municipality and town of Colombia in the Central Savanna Province, part of the department of Cundinamarca.
 Tocancipá is situated in the northern part of the Bogotá savanna, part of the Altiplano Cundiboyacense in the Eastern Ranges of the Colombian Andes with the urban centre at an altitude of 2605 m.
 The capital Bogotá, which metropolitan area includes Tocancipá, is 42 km to the south.
-Tocancipá borders Gachancipá and Nemocón in the north, Zipaquirá in the west, Guasca and Guatavita in the east and Guasca and Sopó in the south.
+Tocancipá borders Gachancipá in the north, Guasca and Sopó in the south, Guatavita in the east and Zipaquirá in the west.

 Etymology

 The name Tocancipá comes from Muysccubun and means "Valley of the joys of the zipa".

 History

 The area of Tocancipá was inhabited early in the history of inhabitation of the Altiplano.
 The archaeological site Tibitó is located within the boundaries of Tocancipá and evidence of inhabitation has been dated to 11,740 ± 110 years BP.
 At the time of arrival of the Spanish conquistadores in 1537, Tocancipá was part of the Muisca Confederation, a loose confederation of different rulers of the Muisca.
 The zipa of Bacatá ruled over Tocancipá.

 Modern Tocancipá was founded on September 21, 1593 by Miguel de Ibarra.